goatslacker/alt/docs/async.md

 ### local(state: object, ...args: any)
 _Optional_

 This function is called first.
 If a value is returned then a change event will be emitted from the store.
+Omit this function to always fetch a value remotely;

 ### remote(state: object, ...args: any)
 ##### Required